 We Pencils, seemingly simple though we are, offer the miracle of our creation as testimony that good management is a necessity of prosperity and wherever there are groups of humans, some form of management is as inevitable as the sun, the rain, and the good earth.
 Given the natural resources at our disposal, the only difference between shared cornucopia and unjust famine is the quality of governance.

 We are writing this in response to Leonard Read’s essay “I Pencil” which he wrote because he thought Americans placed far too much faith in government and didn’t recognize the miracles of everyday markets.
 He worried that the invisible hand is so hidden that most people didn’t realize its power and put more faith in socialism.
 He had good reason to be worried because he was writing during the heyday of the Cold War when the Soviet Union was becoming a superpower and communist movements were popular around the world.
-Twenty-eight nations around the world adopted communist government at some point during Read’s life and many more became socialist.
+Twenty-eight nations around the world adopted communism at some point during Read’s life and many more became socialist.
 The vast majority of the population of the world lived under socialist rule for at least half their lifespans (more than thirty years) during this era.

 According to the census, 64% of Americans now work for the biggest 2% of America’s firms.
 Most people now work for managers rather than markets.
 The BLS estimated that in 2012, only 6.7% of American workers were self-employed entrepreneurs or unpaid family members.
 In 1950, 25% of workers were self-employed and large corporations were much less important.
 Although markets had been expanding their influence across greater and greater areas of life for two centuries, information technologies are now giving managers greater power to control ever greater spheres of influence and along with demographic changes, this is causing markets to slowly retreat.
-Markets have probably already peaked somewhere around the year 2000 and we are slowly moving into a post-market era.
+Markets have probably already peaked and we are slowly moving into a post-market era.

 Every technological era has brought changes in economics and politics.
 The hunter-gatherer era had tribal government which was so loose that some scholars argue that it isn’t government at all, but there was always an important role for tribal leadership and management.
 The agricultural era brought civilization and monarchy became the predominant form of government.
 The industrial revolution has brought mass democracy.
 What system of governance will the information revolution bring?